komal3120/To-Do-App/README.md

 # To Do App
-This is to do app for adding todos.
+This is a task management app to help you stay organized and manage your day-to-day. .

 # Features
 1. User can add a todo.
 2. User can delete a todo.
 3. User can edit their existing todo.

-# Want to Demo ?.
+# Want to Demo ?
 Here it is https://to-do-app1.netlify.app/

 # Getting Started with To Do App